PouceHeure/pouco2000/readme.md

 ### Warning
 The library has been developed and tested on the following boards:
-- arduino UNO
+- arduino uno
 - arduino nano

-It's possible to use several micro-controller, but all elements of a field neet to be on the same card.
+It's possible to use several microcontrollers, but all elements of a field neet to be driven by the same microcontroller.

 ## Modelization